Agrippina Vaganova

-Agrippina Yakovlevna Vaganova (Агриппина Яковлевна Ваганова; 26 June 1879 – 5 November 1951) was a Russian and Soviet ballerina, teacher, and choreographer, widely regarded as one of the most influential ballet pedagogues of the twentieth century.
+Agrippina Yakovlevna Vaganova (Агриппина Яковлевна Ваганова; 26 June 1879 – 5 November 1951) was a Russian and Soviet ballerina, teacher, and choreographer, widely regarded as one of the most influential ballet pedagogues of the 20th century.
 She developed the Vaganova method, a system of classical ballet training that remains foundational worldwide.

 Early life and education

 Vaganova was born in Saint Petersburg, the youngest of three daughters in a working-class family.
 Her father, Akop (Yakov Timofeyevich) Vaganov, was an ethnic Armenian from Astrakhan who served as a non-commissioned officer before working as an usher at the Mariinsky Theatre.
 Her mother was Russian, and the family lived in modest circumstances near the theatre.

-In 1890 she entered the Imperial Ballet School (today the Vaganova Academy of Russian Ballet), where her teachers included Lev Ivanov, Christian Johansson, Yekaterina Vazem, Pavel Gerdt, and Evgenia Sokolova.
+In 1890, she entered the Imperial Ballet School (now the Vaganova Academy of Russian Ballet), where her teachers included Lev Ivanov, Christian Johansson, Yekaterina Vazem, Pavel Gerdt, and Evgenia Sokolova.
 Although she lacked what was then considered the ideal ballet physique, her precision, musicality, and perseverance earned her distinction among her peers.
 She graduated in 1897 and joined the corps de ballet of the Mariinsky Ballet.